-For those of you interested in a more holistic approach she has also incorporated acupuncture as a modality of care.
-In 2010 she received her certification in veterinary acupuncture from the Chi institute.
+For those of you interested in a more holistic approach she provides the following services: acupuncture, spinal manipulation (chiropractic), class IV laser therapy, herbal medications and nutritional consultations.
 There are many scenarios that traditional western medicine may need an additional way of thinking and treating to see the results you want in terms of healthcare.

 You will find her approach to be more of an integrative style not favoring one or the other but rather seeing what would be the highest level of care and in the best interest of the patient at that particular moment.